ricardo-ch/go-tracing/README.md

 ## Examples

 ```
-docker run -d -p 9411:9411 openzipkin/zipkin
+make run-jaeger
 go run examples/basic/main.go
 go run examples/httpServer/main.go
 go run examples/httpServer-middleware/main.go
 go run examples/httpGoKit-middleware/main.go
 ```

-To watch traces you just have to hit http://localhost:9411/
+To watch traces you just have to hit http://localhost:16686/search

+Examples declare the envar they need in the code (e.g.: `os.Setenv("JAEGER_AGENT_HOST", "localhost")`), but technically, if using jaeger you are supposed to properly declare envar outside of the code.
+See list [there](https://github.com/jaegertracing/jaeger-client-go#environment-variables)

 ## Features